Links on Android Authority may earn us a commission. Learn more.

 It’s very easy to set up a new Gmail account.
 All you need to do is go to the main Gmail page and click the link for a new account.
 Follow the instructions on-screen.
 Remember that Gmail addresses are not case-sensitive, but you should still keep everything lower-case for the sake of an easy life!
 Plus, although the username part of the email address can’t be changed later, you can still change the name that appears in the From: section.

-Also, bear in mind that Google doesn’t provide an account creation date, so if you need it for account recovery purposes, you should keep a backup of the Gmail welcome email in a safe place.
+Also, remember that Google doesn’t provide an account creation date, so if you need it for account recovery purposes, you should keep a backup of the Gmail welcome email in a safe place.

 How do I delete a Gmail account?

-It’s straightforward to delete a Google account, and if you want, you can simply delete Gmail, but not the other associated Google services.
+It’s straightforward to delete a Google account, and if you want, you can delete Gmail, but not the other associated Google services.
 You need to go to your Google Account page to get started.
-If you delete your Google/Gmail account, then have a change of heart, you do have a brief window of opportunity to recover it.
+If you delete your Google/Gmail account and then have a change of heart, you have a brief window of opportunity to recover it.
 But don’t hang about.
 The longer you wait, the slimmer your chances of getting the account back.

 You may find it easier to delete all the emails in your Gmail account.
 Or remove the Google account from your phone (after signing out first), and forget all about it.
 Eventually, Google will deactivate the account due to inactivity.

 How do I recover a Gmail account if I’m locked out or hacked?